Planning a trip to Scotland? Well, if you’re looking for some active travel options, you’ll find them in beautiful Stirling.

 Stirling surprised me.
 As a tourist, I expected to find a quiet university town teeming with students and little else.
 Sure, there are students here – what with the University of Stirling being right in the middle of town.
 But then Stirling has so much more.

-Known as the heritage capital of Scotland, Stirling lies in Central Scotland.
-Some celebrated historical battles were fought here like the Battle of Stirling and the Battle of Sauchieburn.
-Important royalty is buried here too – the ruins of Cambuskenneth Abbey, are the resting place of King James III of Scotland and his queen, Margaret of Denmark.
+Important royalty is buried here too – the ruins of Cambuskenneth Abbey, are the resting place of King James III of Scotland.
+His queen, Margaret of Denmark, is also buried here.

 Where to Stay in Stirling, Scotland